 For summer studentships, please check with your Research Office for guidance on scholarships.
+Summer students would usually be included in the FTE table as 0.25 FTE / year if their project duration is 3 months.

 Those involved in the assessment of the proposal require this information to determine whether the total resources being requested are sufficient and realistic to achieve the goals and objectives indicated in the proposal in Section 3.
-Please note that the absolute minimum combined time for all PIs is now 0.1 FTE per year.
+Note that the absolute minimum combined time for all PIs is 0.1 FTE per year.
 This is designed to provide flexibility in special cases.
 However, the Marsden Fund Council expects that sufficient PI time be allocated to carry out the project successfully.
 The total time that is to be devoted to the project, specified in Section 4, will form part of the contractual obligations to Royal Society Te Apārangi.